pubnub/pubnub-mcp-server/resources/sdk_docs/dart_access-manager.md

 ```

 ### Error Responses
-Parsing errors may indicate a damaged token; request a new one.
+Parsing errors suggest a damaged token; request a new token from the server.

 ## Set token

-Client method to update the current authentication token.
+Sets/updates the client’s authentication token.

 ### Method(s)